- Obtained Denial of Motion for Class Certification in a Wage and Hour Class Action Lawsuit Brought By Home Health Care Workers

 SmithAmundsen defeated a motion for a temporary restraining order brought against an auto repair insurer by a competitor who claimed the client breached provisions of quasi-joint venture agreement.

-Jeffrey Muskopf prevailed at trial in lender liability claims brought by a borrower based on commercial and residential mortgages.
-We won cross-claims for foreclosure on behalf of the bank.
+As first chair trial counsel, Jeff Muskopf defeated lender liability claims brought by a borrower based on commercial and residential mortgages, and prevailed on the bank’s cross-claims for foreclosure against the borrower.

 - Represented an International Custom Automation Engineering Firm in an Action Against a Former Sales Manager